albertomorini/Byce/readme.md

 ## query

 --ULTIMO LIVELLO DI OGNI DISPOSITIVO
-SELECT DISTINCT battery,incharge,name,tempo FROM Dataset d1 WHERE NOT EXISTS (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo AND d2.name = d1.name AND NOT EXISTS (SELECT * FROM Dataset d3 WHERE d3.data > d2.data AND d2.name = d3.name ));
+SELECT DISTINCT * FROM Dataset d1 WHERE NOT EXISTS (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo AND d2.name = d1.name AND NOT EXISTS
+      (SELECT * FROM Dataset d3 WHERE d3.data > d2.data AND d2.name = d3.name ));

+SELECT * FROM Dataset d1 WHERE NOT EXISTS
+    (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo  AND d2.name = d1.name AND NOT EXISTS
+        (SELECT * FROM Dataset d3 WHERE d3.data> d2.data AND d2.name = d3.name));

 +---------+----------+-------------+----------+
 | battery | incharge | name        | tempo    |